 Rules and Statutes

 New Mexico's Statutes pertaining to workers' compensation can be found in Chapter 52 of the New Mexico Statutes Annotated (NMSA).

 Expedited Lump-Sum Payments

-In an effort to provide a streamlined option in the resolution of disputes, the New Mexico Workers' Compensation Administration designates an on-call pro tempore judge every Tuesday morning for the purpose of hearing only stipulated lump-sum payment petitions under NMSA § 52-5-12 (D).
-Hearings are not held during the holiday weeks of Thanksgiving, Christmas, or New Year's.
+In an effort to provide a streamlined option in the resolution of disputes, the New Mexico Workers' Compensation Administration designates an on-call pro tempore judge every Friday morning for the purpose of hearing only stipulated lump-sum payment petitions under NMSA § 52-5-12 (D).
+Hearings are not held during holiday weeks.

 The process is strictly voluntary.
 Hearings are held on a first come, first served, walk-in basis.
 Check-in is not allowed until all parties and interpreters are present.
 To be heard that day, parties must check in between 8:30 a.m. and 9:30 a.m.
 Hearings conclude at noon.

 The WCA does not accept calls to schedule appointments for "Lump Sum Tuesday" and there is no sign-up sheet.
 Video hearings are not conducted.
 Telephonic hearings are an option as long as one party is present to check in and those appearing telephonically can be reached at the time the case is called.